TCJulian/Data-Analyst-Nanodegree/OpenStreetMap-Raleigh-Analysis/data_wrangling_project.md

 27707|40
 27514|33
 ~~~~
+All of the above postal codes reulting form the query appear to be correct, as they all correspond to postal codes found in the Raleigh-Durham area.

 ### Street Name Abbreviations

 Using a combination of expected values, mappings, and regular expressions, I was able to make a system that corrects the most popular abbrevations in street names.

-Implemented in all of the audit scripts code that writes the changes to a text file, so that the changes can be reviewed after the XML to CVS conversion and audit is complete.
+Implemented in all of the audit scripts is code that writes any changes to a text file.
+The changes can be reviewed after the XML to CVS conversion and audit is complete to see missing or unexpected values.

 A sample of this text file is provided below.
 The left side is the old value, while the right side is the corrected value:
 ~~~~